 One method you could try is compression.
 If you don’t do this, you’re not alone: out of the top 100 ecommerce websites, a startling 45 don’t actually compress their images.
 Luckily, reducing your image size is an easy process.

 First, conduct an audit with a free tool like Pingdom.
 From there, run your website through their page speed test to see how many requests you have by content type.
 Here, you’ll see how many images are taking up a percentage of your website content.

 As you can see for the above example, images make up the majority of the content on the website.
 Reducing the sizes of these images will play a big role in speeding up its overall performance.

-If you're using Wordpress, you can use a tool like WP Smush on WordPress to compress your images.
+If you're using Wordpress, you can use a tool like WP Smush on WordPress to compress your images, among other tips for speeding up a Wordpress site.
 Otherwise, you can manually resize your images online through a tool like Online Resizer or by reducing the file size only to the length and width actually needed.

 5. Use a Content Delivery Network